 just use it with built-in types: that is, don’t use it for

-.
+std::string.
 In the program below, we attempt to initialise

-constant with an int
+a char constant with an int variable.

 #include <fmt/format.h>